aaltsys/doc-newwares/01_inventory.rst

 Quantity Setup Considerations
 =============================

-There are exceptions to every inventory tracking system, but almost every type of product can be tracked with proper setup.
+Almost every product can be tracked with proper setup, with rare exceptions.
 The following table shows example product setup values for a variety of product categories commonly stored in warehouse inventory:

 +--------------------+-----------------+-----------------------+-----------------+
 |                    | INNER -- -- --  | CONTENT -- -- -- -- --| UNIT -- -- --   |